 Many of the purchasing decisions people make are based on emotions instead of logic.

-Now most customers will enter into your sales funnel based on a logical thinking process.
-They will research the best companies in your niche.
-They’ll look at your blog and some competitive bloggers.
-They’ll likely know what they want, how much they want to spend, and when they might be ready to make a purchase.
+Most customers will enter into your sales funnel based on a logical thinking process.
+They will likely know what they want, how much they want to spend, and when they might be ready to make a purchase.

 Yet at the end of the day, emotion will always be more important than logic.
 We purchase items or services that make us “feel.”
 To turn your blog readers into paying customers, you must be able to take advantage of this part of the sales process.

-- Focus on creating positive emotions.
-Misery loves company.
-Negative content will definitely get you added traffic.
-Negative emotions, however, will not usually translate into conversions.
+- Focus on creating positive emotions in your posts.
+Negative content will definitely get you traffic.
+However, negative emotions typically do not translate into conversions.
 There is a time and place for fear and your blog is not the right place.
-Publish content that keeps your readers in a mind-state that is positive.
+Publish content that keeps your readers in a positive state of mind.